-First-party and third-party cookies
+13.2 First party and third-party cookies

 First-party cookies are cookies that belong to the owner of the website.
-Third-party cookies are cookies that another party place on your device through the website.
+Third-party cookies are cookies that another party places on your device through the website.
 Third-party cookies may be placed on your device by someone providing a service for the owner of the website, for example to help them understand how their website is being used.
 Third-party cookies may also be placed on your device by other third parties so that they can use them to advertise products and services to you elsewhere on the Internet.

-Persistent and session cookies
+13.3 Persistent and session cookies

 The length of time a cookie will stay on your device depends on whether it is a persistent or session cookie.
 Session cookies will only stay on your device until you stop browsing.
 Persistent cookies stay on your device until they expire or are deleted.

 If the cookie is strictly necessary for the service requested by you, your consent for the use of such cookie is not required.

 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.